The Posthuman Transition in 7 Phases – The Slippery Slope of 1998 Mariah Carey

 There is a perverse belief that humans “deserve” to be free from work.

-The ideal future painted by proponents of this belief is one where human happiness alone is the goal, and all the individual humans and dolphins and puppy dogs get to live forever in harmony.
-No obligations, no need to exert effort in order to eat and live.
+The ideal future painted by proponents of this belief is one where human happiness alone is the goal, and all the individual humans, dolphins, and puppy dogs get to live forever in harmony.

-Two childish assumptions underly this perspective:
+Two childish assumptions underlie this perspective:

 (Both of these assumptions relate to seeing the world as a static “thing” [inaccurate] as opposed to a near-infinite set of emergent processes [accurate].
-Read Process Realism for a deeper give into this topic.)
+Read Process Realism for a deeper dive into this topic.)

-We demean “work,” we pretend we are above it, but it is our greatest contribution, and in this article I’ll argue that it is vastly more important than humanity itself.
+We demean “work,” we pretend we are above it, but it is our greatest contribution, and in this article, I’ll argue that it is vastly more important than humanity itself.

 Here I refer to “work” as:

-“Any volitional effort which strives to add to the persistence and expansion of the greater system that the volitional actor is placed within.”
+“Any volitional effort which strives to add to the persistence and expansion of the greater living system that the volitional actor is placed within.”

 Work is an attempt to contribute.